This play-based preschool reading program shows you how to guide your child towards reading by focusing on what really matters, one step at a time.

-It's time to stop doing random alphabet activities and start being strategic with how you help your child learn to read!
+It's time to stop doing random alphabet activities and start being strategic with how you help your preschooler learn to read!

-If you just don’t have the time or energy to do the research and pull it together on your own so you can move forward confidently, you’re in the right place.
+If you've been feeling a bit intimidated about teaching your child to read and you just don’t have the time or energy to do the research and pull it together on your own, you’re in the right place.